BLCM/bl3mods/Aaron0000/Balands/Individual Parts of Balands/readme.md

 Balands - Map Defogger: Automatically discovers an area's entire map at once.

-Balands - Objective Fixes: (Recommended to load this file before other files) Contains the following fixes that correct genuine issues;
+Balands - Objective Fixes: Contains the following fixes that correct genuine issues;

 	Weapons dealing the wrong type of damage